-7.9.1 Where a complaint is not resolved at the first attempt, Customer Relations will review the Complaint Plan in conjunction with the service area.

-If the local authority is considering amending the Complaint Plan the complainant will be offered the opportunity to comment on the proposed changes.

-7.10 SIGN OFF

-- 7.10.1 Where a complaint is not resolved through the Complaint Plan and the Council's view is that they have taken all reasonable steps to resolve the complaint, the Council will send to the complainant a written response signed by the Executive Director or an Assistant Director. - 7.10.2 The response will include: - An explanation of how the complaint has been considered; - The conclusions reached; - Any action that has been or will be taken as a consequence of the complaint including remedial action; - The complainants' right to take the complaint to the Local Government Ombudsman. - 7.10.3 If at the conclusion of the complaints procedure the complainant remains dissatisfied they may refer their complaint to the Local Government Ombudsman:
+- 7.8.3 The Panel will be attended by: - A representative of the service area complained about, preferably the manager who provided the response to the complaint. - The Independent Investigator. - The Customer Relations Manager. - The complainant and/or their representative(s). - 7.8.4 Within 5 working days, the Panel will decide whether the local authority adequately dealt with the complaint at independent investigation and notify the complainant and the Director of its decision and recommendations. - 7.8.5 Within 15 days of the notification of the Panel's decision the Director will notify the complainant what, if any, action he/she proposes to take in response to the decisions and recommendations. - 7.9 Reviewing the Complaint Plan - 7.9.1 Where a complaint is not resolved at the first attempt, Customer Relations will review the Complaint Plan in conjunction with the service area. - 7.9.2 If the local authority is considering amending the Complaint Plan the complainant will be offered the opportunity to comment on the proposed changes. - 7.10 Sign Off - 7.10.1 Where a complaint is not resolved through the Complaint Plan and the Council's view is that they have taken all reasonable steps to resolve the complaint, the Council will send to the complainant a written response signed by the Director or an Assistant Director. - 7.10.2 The response will include: - An explanation of how the complaint has been considered; - The conclusions reached; - Any action that has been or will be taken as a consequence of the complaint including remedial action; - The complainant's right to take the complaint to the Local Government Ombudsman. - 7.10.3 If at the conclusion of the complaints procedure the complainant remains dissatisfied they may refer their complaint to the Local Government Ombudsman:

-PO Box 4771, Coventry, CV4 OEH
+PO Box 4771, Coventry, CV4 OEH Email: advice@lgo.org.uk

-Email: advice@lgo.org.uk

-7.11 TIME LIMIT
+7.11 Time Limit